 Accessibility, Studying and Working with a Disability / Chronic Illness

-• If needed, the Parent-Child Room in building A can be used as a place of retreat.
+• Place of retreat: If needed, the Parent-Child Room in building A can be used as a place of retreat.
 To have access to this room activated on your Campus Card, please contact the CSC either in person or via email.
 Here you can find the current opening hours of the CSC.

-The St. Pölten UAS’ parking area has eight accessible parking spots right next to the parking entrance which are free of charge for students with disabilities.
+• Free Accessible Parking: The St. Pölten UAS’ parking area has eight accessible parking spots right next to the parking entrance which are free of charge for students with disabilities.
 You can register to receive access at the CSC.
+There is a public parking area for people with disabilities near the main entrance to building A at Campus-Platz.

 Assistance Dogs on Campus